frankstepanski/js-fullstack-course/05-Git/3-solo-exercises.md

 git reset --soft HEAD~1
 ```

+What happens:
+- The commit is removed
+- Files remain staged
+- Your work stays intact

 Use this when:
-- You committed too early
-- Your commit message was wrong
+- You want to fix a commit message

-Recommit with a better message afterward.
+- You forgot to add a file

+---

 ### Remove Last Commit and Unstage Changes